chechelnitskd/chechelnitskd.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Dan!
+Hi, I'm Daniel!
 Here is some information about me:
-- I am a third-year Ph.D. student in Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) supported by a FCT PhD Studentship.
+- I am a Ph.D. student in Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
 - I am very fortunate to be co-advised by [Giuseppe Attanasio](https://gattanasio.cc/), [André Martins](https://andre-martins.github.io/), and [Maarten Sap](https://maartensap.com/).
 - I am a member of both the [Sardine 🐟](https://sardine-lab.github.io/) and [Sapling 🌱](https://maartensap.com/index.html) Labs, making me a Sap-line 🤷?
 - Here is a link to my [curriculum vitae](https://chechelnitskd.github.io/Chechelnitsky_CV_2026.pdf).